JustVoice

 Three things matter about Whisper:

-- It's open.
+1. It's open.
 Apps don't pay per-minute API fees the way they would for a hosted speech-recognition service.
-That's why local Whisper apps can charge $5/mo instead of $15.
+That's why local Whisper apps can charge a one-time price (JustVoice is $35 once) instead of a recurring cloud subscription.

 Whisper model sizes